Khawabi

+Khawabi (الخوابي), also spelled Qal'at al-Khawabi (قلعة الخوابي) is a village and medieval citadel in northwestern Syria, administratively part of the Tartus Governorate, located 20 kilometers northeast of Tartus and 12 kilometers east of al-Sawda.
 According to the Syria Central Bureau of Statistics, Khawabi had a population of 1,039 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.
-The village formerly had a significant Ismaili population until the early 20th century, and during the medieval period, its citadel (Qala'at Khawabi) served as a center of the Ismaili community when they were known as the Assassins.
+The village formerly had a significant Ismaili population until the early 20th century, and during the medieval period, its citadel (Qal'at Khawabi) served as a center of the Ismaili community when they were known as the Assassins.
 The citadel itself has been inhabited since at least the 12th century.

+Geography

+Khawabi is situated in a hilly area, surrounded by olive groves, in the Coastal Mountain Range.
+Nearby localities include al-Sawda and to the west, Al-Annazah to the northwest, al-Qamsiyah to the north, Brummanet Raad to the northeast, al-Shaykh Badr to the east, Khirbet al-Faras to the south and Bimalkah to the southwest.

 History

-Medieval era
+Early history

 Like many of the other castles in coastal Syria, the castle of Khawabi has its origins in the Phoenician era (1200–539 BC).
-In 985 the Arab geographer al-Muqaddasi noted that Hisn al-Khawabi ("Citadel of Khawabi") was part of Jund Hims ("Military District of Homs") during the Abbasid era.
-In 1025 the citadel was restored by the Byzantines.
+In 985, under Muslim rule, the geographer al-Muqaddasi noted that Hisn al-Khawabi ('the Citadel of Khawabi') was part of Jund Hims (the military district of Homs).
+In 1025, when the area was controlled by the Byzantine Empire, the citadel was restored by the Byzantines.
 Khawabi later came into the possession of one Muhammad ibn Ali ibn Hamid.